jepler/u3-7i90/README.md

 ## LinuxCNC

-Use LinuxCNC master branch.
+Use LinuxCNC master branch configured for uspace.
 Everything should be just about normal.

+Consider booting with isolcpus=3 to improve latency a bit.